alexpeterhall/quotes/quotes.md

 "Repeatedly Marcus warns himself that anger and grief only serve to make bad situations worse.
 Being pissed off that someone was rude to you isn't soothing — it's agitating.
 Being sad that you've lost something doesn't bring it back, it exaggerates your sense of loss.
 It's like the first rule of holes: When you're in one, stop digging." - Ryan Holiday
 "The half-life of negative emotions is incredibly short.
-If you stop thinking about what made you upset." - Sam Harris "If someone succeeds in provoking you, realize that your mind is complicit in the provocation." - Epictetus
+If you stop thinking about what made you upset." - Sam Harris "If someone succeeds in provoking you, realize that your mind is complicit in the provocation." - Epictetus "Anger is punishment that you lay upon yourself for stupidity of others."

 ## Love / Goodness